Roots (Zeros)Show that the functions in Exercises 19–26 have exac... | Channels for Pearson+

 Intermediate Value Theorem

-The Intermediate Value Theorem states that for any continuous function f(x) on a closed interval [a, b], if f(a) and f(b) have opposite signs, then there exists at least one c in (a, b) such that f(c) = 0.
-This theorem is crucial for proving the existence of a zero in a given interval.
+The Intermediate Value Theorem states that if a continuous function, f(x), takes on different signs at two points, a and b, then it must cross zero at some point between a and b.
+This theorem is crucial for proving the existence of a root within an interval, as it guarantees that a zero exists if the function changes sign.

 Recommended video: